Available Psychology Scholarship Opportunities

 Deadline

 Students in good standing are eligible for nomination by a College of Psychology administrator or faculty member.
-Students may make application independently.
+Students may apply independently.
 The dollar amount of this scholarship varies and is payable in the form of a tuition waiver.

 Background

 The Rose and Albert Miniaci Endowed Scholarship is funded through an endowment provided by Rose and Albert Miniaci who were honored at the College of Psychology Sixth Annual Humanitarian of the Year Award in recognition for their outstanding contributions to the community.
-This fund is to be used to provide scholarships to outstanding students who are in financial need as determined by the Office of Enrollment and Student Services of Nova Southeastern University and whose clinical/research activities are commensurate with the purpose of the Rose and Albert Miniaci Endowed Scholarship.
+This fund is to be used to provide scholarships to academically strong students who are in financial need as determined by the Free Application for Federal Student Aid (FAFSA) and whose clinical/research activities are commensurate with the purpose of the Rose and Albert Miniaci Endowed Scholarship.

 Eligibility